 Every gardener knows that deep sense of security and pleasure at surveying a well stocked pantry of garden fresh foods preserved for winter.

-We’re growing both and hoping this year our blueberry production will be enough for drying.
-We really enjoy goji’s and blueberries in our homemade nut mix, great for healthy snack and toppings for yogurt and oatmeal.
-3)http://mytrainerfitness.com/recipe/super-nut-berry-mix/ Nut mixes also make a great high energy snack that stores well for winter, and is a good snack to keep on hand in your car for a healthy quick-fix of protein, fat and carbs.
+Nut mixes also make a great high energy, high protein snacks that stores well for winter, and is a good snack to keep on hand in your car for a healthy quick-fix of protein, fat and carbs.
 Energy food!

 If Only it Were so Easy

 I wish it was this easy: string up fruits and veggies and lay them out in the sun.
-But of course there are flies and other insects such as ants, that will assume this bounty is for them.
+But of course there are flies, gnats and other insects such as ants to consider; even birds and squirrels may assume your bounty is for them.

 Food dehydration is also one of several smart ways to preserve abundant garden produce for winter.
 But there’s got to be a more energy efficient way than running an electric machine for hours, and in peak harvest time, dehydrating could last for days.
 You can get extra trays, ours came with four, but the more trays you add the longer the drying process takes, though the Nesco air flow system is designed for relatively even distribution.